Greginkansas/-openhab-openhab1wiki/Comfo-Air-Binding.md

 - Either the ComfoAir binding or the CCEase Comfocontrol can be active
 - You must implement auto mode by yourself with rules.
 But it is more powerful

-## access rights to serial port
+## Rights to access the serial port

-- Take care that the user that runs openhab has access rights to use the serial port
+- Take care that the user that runs openhab has rights to access the serial port
 - On Ubuntu systems that usually means adding the user to the group "dialout", i.e.

          sudo usermod -a -G dialout openhab